base10/pomodori/doc/notes.md

 - I ended up [opening up a Milestone](https://github.com/base10/pomodori/milestones/CLI%20MVP) and opening a number of issues underneath
 - TODO: Add a task to move the require_relative statements out of pomodori into the appropriate level of file

+## 2014-10-01

+- While I was on my way up north for vacation, I started work on service objects
+- Created an aggregate argument handler